privacy-scaling-explorations/zkevm-chain/docs/README.md

 ### Layer 2 - go-ethereum

-The [geth fork](https://github.com/appliedzkp/go-ethereum) aims to be even with - or as close as possible to upstream.
+The [geth fork][geth-fork] aims to be even with - or as close as possible to upstream.
 The zkEVM fork option includes the same EIPs as
 [Arrow Glacier](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/arrow-glacier.md)
 **except**: